ja-cob-s/InventorySystem/README.md

-This was a project for my bachelor's program

-The instructions given for the project were as follows:

-SCENARIO
-You are working for a small manufacturing organization that has outgrown its current inventory system.
-They have been using a spreadsheet program to manually enter inventory additions, deletions, and other data from a paper-based system but would now like you to develop a more sophisticated inventory program.
+Project for my BSCS program.
+Scenario was presented as follows: "You are working for a small manufacturing organization that has outgrown its current inventory system.
+They have been using a spreadsheet program to manually enter inventory additions, deletions, and other data from a paper-based system but would now like you to develop a more sophisticated inventory program."

-They have provided you with a mock-up of the user interface to use in the design and development of the system and a class diagram to assist you in your work.
-The organization also has specific business requirements that must be included as part of the application.
-A system analyst from your company created the solution statements outlined in the requirements section based on the manufacturing organization’s business requirements.
-You will use these solution statements to develop your application.
+Program was built in JavaFX with GUI functionality with the ability to add, remove, and modify products from inventory.
+Products are associated with parts that can also be added, removed, or modified.
+Inventory levels and prices of parts and products can be adjusted and tracked.
+GUI has multiple screens and objects are passed from one screen to another.